Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 # General

-By default all endpoints are located at `localhost:9000`.
+By default, all endpoints are located at `localhost:9000`.
 So for example a call to place blocks would have the URL `http://localhost:9000/blocks?x=-82&y=1&z=40`.

 An instance of Minecraft with the GDMC-HTTP mod installed needs to be active at the given domain with a world loaded for the endpoints to be available.